Livonian Crusade

-The Livonian crusade consists of the various military Christianisation campaigns in medieval Livonia – modern Latvia and Estonia – during the Papal-sanctioned Northern Crusades in the 12th–13th century.
+The Livonian crusade consisted of the various military Christianisation campaigns in medieval Livonia – modern Latvia and Estonia – during the Papal-sanctioned Northern Crusades in the 12th–13th century.

 Overview

 Historical sources

 The main source of information on the Livonian crusade is the Livonian Chronicle of Henry, written in c.
 1229 by Henry of Latvia (Henricus de Lettis).
 In his chronicle, the author notes that he penned it down at the urging of his lords and companions, including his former teacher bishop Albert of Riga, who receives much praise throughout the text, that is internally divided according to the years of Albert's episcopate.
 James A. Brundage (1972) posited that Albert commissioned Henry to write the Livonian Chronicle in the mid-1220s in order to glorify Albert's achievements, as well as to briefly summarise unresolved issues to the newly appointed papal legate, William of Modena.

 Henry wrote that the papacy's use of the crusade as a foreign policy was extended to include military expeditions against the Livonians for the first time by papal proclamation in c.
 1195, and then renewed in 1197 or 1198.
 There are no independent sources to confirm this; the earliest surviving papal letter on the Livonian crusade dates from 5 October 1199, issued by Pope Innocent III.
 Most surviving documents relating to William of Modena's mission as legate deal with problems caused by rivalries and internal tensions within the Catholic Church in Livonia and neighbouring areas.
 There are only scattered references to his interactions with converted populations in the Baltic, and no traces of William interacting with representatives of Novgorod, Pskov, Jersika, or non-Christian powers in the region.
 When he returned to Rome in 1226, the Apostolic Chancery in Rome issued a series of letters and decrees on affairs in Livonia, far more detailed than any previous papal communications on the Baltic, that were very vague and showed little interest in the region.